CCC-SLP Salary and Career Outlook

 • Pediatric hospitals

-• Rehab hospitals
+• Rehabilitation hospitals

-• Skilled nursing facilities
+• Skilled nursing facilities (SNFs)

 Career Opportunities After Obtaining a CCC-SLP

-• Nursing and care facilities: 5%
+• Nursing and residential care facilities: 4%

 ASHA Clinical Specialty Certification

-There are also ASHA-recognized Clinical Specialty Certification opportunities for SLPs with experience, knowledge and skills beyond a CCC-SLP.
+There are also ASHA-recognized Clinical Specialty Certification opportunities for SLPs with experience, knowledge, and skills beyond a CCC-SLP.
 The Clinical Specialty Certification enables CCC-SLPs to be identified as a Board Certified Specialist (BCS) in a specific clinical practice area.

 Like the CCC-SLP, this is a voluntary designation that can help speech therapists demonstrate their expertise in a specialty, which may be attractive to employers or required for certain positions.